 Dr. Groninger serves as director of the Section of Palliative Care, where he conducts patient care, teaches, and participates in research activities.
 Prior to joining MedStar Washington Hospital Center, Dr. Groninger was a staff clinician in the Pain and Palliative Care Service at the National Institutes of Health Clinical Center, where he also directed their physician fellowship program.
 After completing his medical degree and training in internal medicine at the University of Virginia, Dr. Groninger completed a fellowship in hospice and palliative medicine at Capital Hospice.
-Dr. Groninger is also a Master Facilitator with the Education for Palliative and End-of-Life Care (EPEC) Program at Northwestern University and Adjunct Faculty in the Center for Biomedical Ethics and Medical Humanities at the University of Virginia.
-He the recipient of a NIH Clinical Center Director’s Award and was several years ago was named one of the Top 40 under 40 by the American Academy of Hospice and Palliative Medicine.
+Dr. Groninger is an Associate Professor of Medicine at Georgetown University, a Master Facilitator with the Education for Palliative and End-of-Life Care (EPEC) Program at Northwestern University, and Adjunct Faculty in the Center for Biomedical Ethics and Medical Humanities at the University of Virginia.

 Dr. Pettit is a faculty physician in the Section of Palliative Care.
 After attending medical school at his hometown's University of Nebraska Medical Center, Dr. Pettit entered the MedStar fold at Georgetown University Hospital as an internal medicine resident.
 Deciding to keep Washington, D.C., as his home, Dr. Pettit completed a fellowship in hospice and palliative medicine in the MedStar Washington Hospital Center-Capital Caring Fellowship program in 2016.
 Dr. Pettit has a passion for inpatient palliative medicine and a special interest in electronic-health-record ease-of-use.
 Outside of the hospital, Dr. Pettit's passion lies in music; he frequently attends local shows and writes his own music for classical and electric guitar.